Eugeny/tabby/README.md

   * Doesn't choke on fast-flowing outputs
   * Tab persistence on macOS and Linux
   * Proper shell-like experience on Windows including tab completion (thanks, Clink!)
-  * CMD, PowerShell and Bash on Windows support
+  * CMD, PowerShell, Cygwin, Git-Bash and Bash on Windows support

 ---